Public Health Pathway

 Guest Speakers

 Public Health also hosts a variety of guest speakers, which vary year-to-year depending on schedules.
-Past speakers have included Clark County Public Health, a mortician, and a complex litigation lawyer
+Past speakers have included Clark County Public Health, a mortician, a director of infection prevention, a nurse practitioner, a clinic manager, a respiratory therapist, and a complex litigation lawyer.

 Public Health Pathway Curriculum